Ada-Developers-Academy/core-projects/inspiration-board/inspiration-board.instructor.md

 The front-end and back-end repos do **not** have any project descriptions.
 This is to minimize conflicting and contradictory requirements.

+### !callout-danger

+## No seriously, keep the project descriptions only in the full-stack repo

+Too many past projects have had two repos with conflicting information :(

+### !end-callout

 ## About the Scaffolds

 The front-end scaffold is minimal.
 This is to: